TouchTone

-TouchTone is a 2015 puzzle video game for iOS devices by Mikengreg, a two-person indie game development team made up of Mike Boxleiter and Greg Wohlwend.
+TouchTone is a 2015 puzzle video game developed and published by Mikengreg, a two-person indie game development team made up of Mike Boxleiter and Greg Wohlwend.
 The player monitors phone calls as part of a government surveillance program to find public threats.
-The player unlocks chains of emails by completing a series of puzzles wherein a beam is reflected around a room to a set destination.
-TouchTone's core concept grew from a two-day game jam immediately following their 2012 release of Gasketball, but only found its hacker theme following the mid-2013 Edward Snowden global surveillance disclosures.
+They unlock chains of emails by completing a series of puzzles in which a beam is reflected around a room to a set destination.
+TouchTone's core concept grew from a two-day game jam immediately following their 2012 release of Gasketball but only found its hacker theme following the mid-2013 global surveillance disclosures of Edward Snowden.
 The tone of TouchTone's story grew from satirical to serious over the course of the game's development.

-The game was released on March 19, 2015.
-Review aggregator Metacritic characterized TouchTone's reviews as generally favorable.
-Critics praised the game's visual style and story, but criticized the way the game did not allow players to skip puzzles.
-Reviewers found the light-bending puzzle premise unoriginal, but appreciated its thematic connection.
+The game was released on March 19, 2015, for iOS devices.
+The review aggregator website Metacritic characterized TouchTone's reviews as generally favorable.
+Critics praised the game's visual style and story but criticized the way the game did not allow players to skip puzzles.
+Reviewers found the light-bending puzzle premise unoriginal but appreciated its thematic connection.